nation3/gov/GOVERNANCE.md

 The Nation3 DAO can request changes in the signers and signing threshold of the Meta Guild multisig by passing a _Proclamation_ proposal.
 The Nation3 DAO can replace the Meta Guild multisig from creating votes on Aragon by passing a _Parameter Change_ proposal revoking the multisig's permission to create votes.

 As a backup mechanism in case of multisig malfunction, the Nation3 Proposals Backup DAO can create votes on Aragon.
-The Voting app installed on such DAO is configured with the exact same parameters as the _Sensitive Agent_ app, with the exception of any $veNATION holder being able to create votes on it.
+The Voting app installed on such DAO is configured with the exact same parameters as the _Critical Agent_ app, with the exception of any $veNATION holder being able to create votes on it.

-Add discussion link to forum to spec and also choices array